wsafight/fixi/README.md

 | `fx-swap`    | A string specifying how the content should be swapped into the DOM, one of `innerHTML`, `outerHTML`, `beforestart`, `afterstart`, `beforeend` or `afterend`.  `outerHTML` is the default. | `fx-swap='innerHTML'` |
 | `fx-trigger` | The event that will trigger a request.
 Defaults to `submit` for `form` elements, `change` for `input`-like elements & `click` for all other elements                                     | `fx-trigger='click'`  |
 | `fx-ignore`  | Any element with this attribute on it or on a parent will not be processed for `fx-*` attributes                                                                                          | `fx-trigger='click'`  |

+#### Requests

+fixi works in a fairly straight foward manner, I encourage you to look at [the source](fixi.js).
+It adds an event listener to elements with the `fx-action` attribute.

+The default header send with fixi requests is `FX-Request`, which will have the value `true`.

+If an element is within a form element or has a `form` attribute, the values of that form will be included with the request.

+#### Example

 Here is an example using all the attributes available in fixi: